-Weekly Budget Template helps in allocating the budget for the one week or bi-weekly for various expenses at the start of week and then calculates the difference at the end of the week or even at the end of the month.
-You can allocate the budget for a week or bi-weekly and record the actual amount being used against each category during the week.
-This difference of the allocated budget and the actual budget incurred gives the total expense incurred.
-One can easily allocate budget for a category of the expense and record the actual cost incurred for that category during the number of weeks in the month it may vary between 4 or 5 weeks.
+Our Weekly Budget Template is created to help you in allocating a budget for a single week or a bi-week for various expenses at the start of the week and then calculates the difference at the end of the week or even at the end of the month.
+You can allocate a budget for a week or bi-week, and record the actual amount being used against each category during the week.
+This difference between the allocated budget and the actual budget gives the total expense incurred.
+One can easily allocate budget for a category of the expense and record the actual cost incurred for that category during the number of weeks in the month.
+This may vary between 4 or 5 weeks.

-The cost of each kind of expenditure is populated to calculate the weekly projected end balance.
-The spreadsheet records the entries for all sorts of payments or expenses that you may incur.
-We recommend you to update this sheet regularly for monitoring the actual cost incurred against the budgeted cost in order to correctly calculate the weekly budget.
-The expenses section records different kinds of expenses incurred such as Home, Daily Living, Transportation, etc. The Bi-Weekly spreadsheet provides the summarized budget bi-weekly and also calculates the budget and expenditure incurred for all the four weeks.
+Each expenditure is populated to calculate the weekly projected end balance.
+The spreadsheet enables you to record all sorts of payments or expenses.
+We recommend you update this sheet regularly for monitoring the actual cost incurred against the budgeted cost in order to plan the weekly budget correctly.
+The expenses section records different kinds of expenses incurred, such as Home, Daily Living, Transportation, etc. The Bi-Weekly spreadsheet provides the summarized budget bi-weekly and also calculates the budget and expenditure incurred for all four weeks.

 Weekly Budget Spreadsheetfor Excel® 2003+, OpenOffice & Google Docs

 Begin by downloading the template and recording your income details.
 Also allocate a budget for every type of expense at the start.
-This sheet should be regularly updated to keep a track of the actual expense incurred under each head.
-The spreadsheet Weekly Budget records the details of all the sources of income and the amount received through each source for the current week.
+This sheet should be regularly updated to keep track of the actual expense incurred under each head.
+The spreadsheet Weekly Budget records the details of all the income sources and the amount received through each source for a current week.
 The various categories of the income are:

 - Interests / Dividends